usaid-cs/yesterday-i-learned/random.md

 1. Teflon pans [*should*](http://www.nytimes.com/2010/12/18/your-money/18shortcuts.html?_r=0) be seasoned with oil before every use (that is, on a cold pan).
 1. It is [more than twice as likely to be ticketed for jaywalking in Montreal than in Toronto](http://www.metronews.ca/news/canada/2015/12/09/fines-for-jaywalking-vary-from-15-to-700-across-canada.html).
 1. Flashing yellow at a two-or-four-way-stop means ["disregard me, I mean nothing"](http://www.mto.gov.on.ca/english/dandv/driver/handbook/section3.2.12.shtml).
 On the other hand, flashing red means a mandatory stop.
-1. In Twitch Plays Pokemon Crystal, RED owns the winning team (aaabaaajss, AA-J, ...) from Twitch Plays Pokemon.
+1. In Twitch Plays Pokemon Crystal, RED owns the winning team (aaabaaajss, AA-J, ...) from the original Twitch Plays Pokemon.
 1. The bronze bull statue of Wall Street was illegally placed there.
 1. >[What's really cool about AD](https://www.reddit.com/r/AskReddit/comments/4w46le/what_is_your_favourite_latin_phrase/d647egb) is if you know history, you know that years used to be counted as how many years of a certain king's reign, so really we used that format, it's not all the foreign, it's just now the King happens to be Jesus.
 1. In VB (classic), `Empty` is `undefined`. `Nothing` is `null`. `Null` is apparently a database-compatible `NULL`.
 1. Solutions are usually water/alcohol based.
 Lotions are more water/alcohol than oil.
 Creams are 50/50 oil/water.
 [Ointments](https://en.wikipedia.org/wiki/Topical_medication#Ointment) are more oil than water.
-1. Use the command `grep -ri fuck .` to find out how many times you (I) had to learn something useless.
 1. [Hiragara](https://en.wikipedia.org/wiki/Hiragana) are a set of characters derived from corrupted Chinese cursive.
 It is used to write letters.
 The English equivalent would be the alphabet.
 [Katakana](https://en.wikipedia.org/wiki/Katakana) is used more for syllabic spelling of things, such as loan words, technical terms, and company names.
 The English equivalent would be the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).
 There is also [Kanji](https://en.wikipedia.org/wiki/Kanji), literally Han Words, with no English equivalent.
 1. "The RCMP can charge you with whatever they please.
 The courts are the ones that find you guilty."
 "You don't say anything.
 Your attorney will."
 1. [Orihime has said 'kurosaki-kun' around over 800 times in the anime.](https://www.reddit.com/r/bleach/comments/4xyi02/fun_facts/)